rust-lang/book/src/ch17-04-streams.md

 Stream<Item = u32>`.
 To merge these two streams, we need to transform one of them to match the other.

-In Listing 17-38, we rework with the `intervals` stream, because `messages` is already in the basic format we want and has to handle timeout errors.
+In Listing 17-38, we rework the `intervals` stream, because `messages` is already in the basic format we want and has to handle timeout errors.
 First, we can use the `map` helper method to transform the `intervals` into a string.
 Second, we need to match the `Timeout` from `messages`.
 Because we do not